wangyiwei2015/SDB16/README_EN.md

 - The USB-C cable is capable of data transfers
 - The cable and connectors are functional

-About USB the USB drier: ATmega32u4/Arduino Leonardo, or any compatible (on Windows, installing an Arduino IDE can solve most of the driver problems, because Arduino Leonardo has the same MCU as this product does, which contains USB features).
+About USB the USB drier: ATmega32u4/Arduino Leonardo, or any compatible.

+Two ways of installing a driver:

+- In QMK Toolbox, you can follow the prompt or manually click install driver
+- Installing Arduino IDE will automatically solve driver problems

 <br>